sunlighten007/external_storage_portal/docs/IMPLEMENTATION_PLAN.md

-# OTA Portal Implementation Plan
+# Sunlighten - Partner Storage Implementation Plan

 ## Overview

 This project already has a Next.js SaaS starter with authentication, teams (multi-tenancy), and RBAC.
-We'll adapt this foundation to build the OTA Image Management Portal described in the PRD.
+We'll adapt this foundation to build the Sunlighten - Partner Storage described in the PRD.

 **Current State:**
 - ✅ Next.js 15 with App Router